Changissnz/nu_merchant_principal/README.md

 the routing specific to the member for the alert mechanism.
 Limitations of this specification may not do in logistics of co-dependency.
-For example, one member may require to know who is their deceptive counterpart for a variable, since one of their responsibilities is to tell another co-member to take up the deceptive assignment for that variable in the case of marked changes onto the initial deceptive counterpart.
+For example, one member may require to know their deceptive counterpart for a variable, since one of their responsibilities is to tell another co-member to take up the deceptive assignment for that variable in the case of marked changes onto the initial deceptive counterpart that make the counterpart's deceptive appearance no longer effective.